Should I declaw my cat? It’s a question many pet owners ask themselves when looking at the damage done by their cute kitties claws!

 Pros and cons of declawing cats: the advantages

-AVMA found four surveys of cat owners which reported a perceived increase in the quality of the owner-cat relationship as a result of declawing.
+Many cat owners feel the quality of their relationship improves as a result of declawing.

 In one survey of people who opted to declaw their cats, half said they would not have kept their cat if declawing hadn’t been available.

-Sadly if those cats had all be left with animal shelters instead, nearly three quarters would have ultimately been euthanized due to overcrowding.
+Sadly if those cats had all been left with animal shelters instead, nearly three quarters would have ultimately been euthanized.

 Medical grounds for declawing a cat